CreativeCactus/ArduinoScope/README.md

 If all goes well you should see pins A0, A1, A2 graphed at http://127.0.0.1:3000

+PROTIP: Chroms seems to handle this a lot better than Firefox (at least on linux) I am yet to profile anything, but I would expect either the obvious canvas calls or the setTimeout calls, which I have seen cause problems in previous projects under specific FF versions

 The front end could use some serious work, but for now it is effective.
 You should expect to see a 50hz or 60hz wave if nothing is connected, depending on where you live.